Roles and responsibilities

 - They may be appointed to represent the Council on other bodies?

 Some elected members undertake additional responsibilities and duties to ensure the Council's decisions are robust and transparent and the behaviour of all councillors is appropriate.

 The Leader of the Council is

-Councillor Peter Box who is elected by all members of the Council at the annual Council meeting.
+Councillor Jeffrey who is elected by all members of the Council at the annual Council meeting.
 The Leader chairs the Council's Cabinet meeting and is accountable for proposing and directing the overall strategy, budget and policy arrangements of the Council